America at 250: Forging Connections, Saving Places, Shaping the Future

 Preservation as Economic Development: Restoring Main Street One Building at a Time

-Matt Weiderhold, Executive Director, Heritage Ohio
+Matt Weiderhold, Executive Director

 The Main Street program was created by the National Trust for Historic Preservation as a holistic approach to downtown revitalization and economic development.
 Achieving an authentic sense of place that respects and reflects the history of the built environment is a challenge in many communities, based on lack of available resources and local knowledge.
 Many Main Street programs rely heavily on local preservation leaders and historians for guidance on how to restore their downtown assets.
 Learn how historic preservation and authentic experiences combine to become an economic development engine for nearly 2,000 communities across America.